sitesbyally/VueJS-Progress-Bar-Slider/README.md

 # VueJS Progress Bar Slider
-A simple content slider with a fancy progress bar following the steps of the slider HTML, CSS, JS.
+A simple content slider with a fancy progress bar following the steps of the slider.

+HTML, CSS, JS.
 Uses VueJS and Font Awesome 6.

 ![image info](./images/ProgressSlider.png)